cloudy-sfu/Julia-config/README.md

 Definitions:

-- `%base_dir` is the workspace, or program's root directory.
+- `%base_dir%` is the workspace, or program's root directory.
 The automatically generated `Manifest.toml` and `Project.toml` are in this directory.
-- `%file_path` is the Julia file to execute (e.g. `hello_world.jl`), also the file corresponding to the active tab in Visual Studio Code.
+- `%file_path%` is the Julia file to execute (e.g. `hello_world.jl`), also the file corresponding to the active tab in Visual Studio Code.

 In Windows command prompt (CMD), to start Julia dialog in the current folder, run the following command.
-The current folder is set as a virtual environment.

-In the dialog, packages are all installed into the relative `local_depot` folder.
+*The current folder is set as a virtual environment.
+In the dialog, packages are all retrieved from and installed into the relative `local_depot` folder.*

 ```
 call activate.bat